zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-waf/configuration.md

 ---
 title: Configuration

-description: "This document describes how to configure the NGINX App Protect WAF module."
+description: "Learn how to use NGINX Ingress Controller to configure NGINX App Protect WAF."
 weight: 1900
 doctypes: [""]
 toc: true